Special police: Canada

 "Special police" is not a term used in Canada, but specialized police agencies exist in Alberta, British Columbia, Nova Scotia, and Ontario.
+Canada also makes use of special constables, a similar concept to "special police".

 In Alberta, special police forces can be maintained by transit authorities and universities and are usually referred to as protective services.
 Protective services are staffed by unarmed community peace officers who have law enforcement powers but cannot enforce criminal legislation.

 In British Columbia, any provincially-approved entity or First Nation can establish a designated policing unit (DPU) to supplement "the policing and law enforcement otherwise provided by the provincial police force or a municipal police department."
 Although officers of a DPU are armed police officers with the same authority as any other municipal police officer, designated policing units must comply with stricter regulations compared to municipal police services and are led by a Chief Officer, who has less authority over their staff than an ordinary police chief.
 As of 2022, there are three designated policing units in the province: the Metro Vancouver Transit Police, which provides police services to TransLink, the regional transit provider in the Vancouver metropolitan area; the Organized Crime Agency of British Columbia, which is responsible for investigating and prosecuting organized crime rings; and the Stlʼatlʼimx Tribal Police Service, which serves ten St'at'imc communities in the northern end of the Squamish-Lillooet Regional District.

 There is one special police force in Nova Scotia, the Halifax-Dartmouth Bridge Commission Bridge Patrol.
 The Patrol is composed of special constables with limited police authority to enforce traffic violations on or near Bridge Commission property.

 In Ontario, any organization can request the authority to raise a special constabulary from the local police services board.
 With some exceptions, officers employed by special constabularies do not carry guns and cannot refer to themselves as police.
 In general, special constables in Ontario employed by special constabularies have full police powers — including the ability to enforce the Criminal Code — but only on, between, or in relation to property owned by the organization that is responsible for the special constabulary.
 As of 2022, there is one special constabulary with armed employees, the Niagara Parks Police Service, which is responsible for providing police services to property owned or maintained by the Niagara Parks Commission.
 Special constabularies are also maintained by universities, transit systems, and public housing authorities.

-China

-In the People's Republic of China, the Special Police Units are the local equivalent of the U.S. SWAT teams.
-They are tasked with duties that normal patrol officers are not sufficiently equipped to handle, such as riot control and hostage situations.
-In addition, the Beijing Special Weapons and Tactics Unit and Snow Leopard Commando Unit also fulfill different duties.